-Section Question Answer 6.1 The school transportation allowable costs substantially conform to 5 CSR 30- 261.040, Allowable Costs for State Transportation Aid.
+Section Question Answer 6.1 The school transportation allowable costs substantially conform to 5 CSR 30-261.040, Allowable Costs for State Transportation Aid.
 True 6.2 The district's/charter school's pupil transportation ridership records are maintained in a manner to accurately disclose in all material respects the average number of regular riders transported.
-True 6.3 Based on the ridership records, the average number of students (non-disabled K-12, K-12 students with disabilities and career education) transported on a regular basis (ADT) was: Eligible ADT 10.0 Ineligible ADT - 6.4 The district's/charter school's transportation odometer mileage records are maintained in a manner to accurately disclose in all material respects the eligible and ineligible mileage for the year.
-True 6.5 Actual odometer records show the total district/charter-operated and contracted mileage for the year was: 10,103
+True 6.3 Based on the ridership records, the average number of students (non-disabled K-12, K-12 students with disabilities and career education) transported on a regular basis (ADT) was: Eligible ADT 32.0 Ineligible ADT - 6.4 The district's/charter school's transportation odometer mileage records are maintained in a manner to accurately disclose in all material respects the eligible and ineligible mileage for the year.
+True 6.5 Actual odometer records show the total district/charter-operated and contracted mileage for the year was: 6,190 6.6 Of this total, the eligible non-disabled and students with disabilities route miles and the ineligible non-route and disapproved miles (combined) was: Eligible Miles 5,791 Ineligible Miles (Non-Route/Disapproved) 399 6.7 Number of days the district/charter school operated the school transportation system during the regular school year: 158

-Schedule of Selected Statistics
+Schedule of Selected Statistics Year Ended June 30, 2023